google/or-tools/ortools/sat/docs/scheduling.md

 ) -> Sequence[Tuple[cp_model.IntVar, int]]:
     """This method enforces constraints on sequences of tasks of the same type.

-    This method assumes that all starts are disjoint, meaning that all tasks have a strictly positive duration, and they appear in the same NoOverlap constraint.
+    This method assumes that all durations are strictly positive.

     The extra node (with id 0) will be used to decide which task is first with its only outgoing arc, and which task is last with its only incoming arc.